-Derek Freese Documentary Fund (DFDF) provides production support for feature-length documentary films that have both a strong narrative and a connection to Greater Philadelphia.
-This award is given biennially to an independent filmmaker and provides up to $35,000 in finishing funds.
+Derek Freese Documentary Fund (DFDF) provides production support for feature-length documentary films that have both a strong narrative and compelling story, across a broad spectrum of subject matters.
+This award is given biennially (every other year) to an independent filmmaker and provides up to $35,000 in finishing funds.

 The Derek Freese Film Foundation was created in 1997 to honor the memory of Derek Freese, an aspiring filmmaker who passed away two days after arriving in Hollywood to pursue his dream of making movies.
-In January 2013, the Foundation launched Derek Freese Documentary Fund to honor Derek's love of film, a good story, and his hometown of Philadelphia.
+In January 2013, the foundation launched the Derek Freese Documentary Fund to honor his love of film.
+Through Derek's lens, we find great storytelling, interesting characters, and creative filmmaking.

-Derek Freese Documentary Fund will start accepting applications on January 28, 2013.
-The application deadline for the 2013-2014 cycle is June 7, 2013, and final decisions will be announced in fall 2013.
-The completed application and supporting documents must be emailed to Joan@film.org.
+Derek Freese Documentary Fund will start accepting applications on January 9, 2017.
+The application deadline for the 2017-2018 cycle is June 12, 2017, and final decisions will be announced in fall 2017.
+The completed application and supporting documents must be emailed in one document no more than 12 pages to Joan@film.org.

 Proposals must include: